hoangsonww/RecipeGenie-App/.github/README.md

    ```
    cd RecipeGenie
    ```
-3. Open the `index.html` file in your preferred web browser.
+3. Simply open the `index.html` file in your preferred web browser.

 ## Usage
 - **Finding Recipes**: Use the search bar to find recipes based on specific ingredients or names.